A Personal Story —

 The First Dive

-In my first TM session, I felt myself diving into a settled, expansive space where I felt completely safe and content — and like the man said, it happened effortlessly.
-My awareness opened to another world, a place that had always been there inside me but had been somehow hidden (that's why they call that place "transcendental").
+In my first TM session, I felt myself diving into a settled, expansive state where I felt completely safe and content — and like the man said, it happened effortlessly.
+My awareness opened to another world inside me, a place that had always been there but had somehow been hidden (that's why they call that field "transcendental").
 It was a new experience, yet immediate, intimate and strangely familiar.

 I noticed during that first meditation that my breathing slowed almost to a standstill.
 There were moments of peaceful silence when I wasn’t thinking anything.
-I felt lit up, awake inside, more present and aware than I could ever remember.
+I felt lit up, awake inside, more present and aware than I had ever been.
 It was like coming back home after being away for a long, long time.

 When I opened my eyes, everything around me appeared fresher, more crisp and clear — as if the world had been washed clean.

-I had glimpsed that field of unboundedness and already it had begun to change my life.
+I had glimpsed that field of unboundedness and already it had changed my life.

 Most Popular